US-backed report says Russia has held at least 6 000 Ukrainian children for 're-education' | News24

 Some of the children were moved through the system and adopted by Russian families, or moved into foster care in Russia, the report said.

-The youngest child identified in the Russian program was just four months old, and some camps were giving military training to children as young as 14, Raymond said, adding that researchers had not found evidence those children were later deployed in combat.
+The youngest child identified in the Russian programme was just four months old, and some camps were giving military training to children as young as 14 years, Raymond said, adding that researchers had not found evidence those children were later deployed in combat.

-Russia's embassy in Washington did not immediately respond to a request for comment on the report.
+Russia's embassy in Washington, responding to the reports that Russia forcefully holds children, said Russia accepts children who were forced to flee Ukraine.

 The report was the latest produced by the Yale University School of Public Health's Humanitarian Research Lab as part of a State Department-backed project that has examined human rights violations and war crimes allegedly committed by Russia.